 Once, it was the car dealership that had all the power.
 Now, armed with the internet and mobile device that can always access it, the customer is in control.

 The means that car dealership websites have the opportunity to embrace this shift and their role as curators and facilitators.
 The best automotive websites incorporate this into everything they do, but an extra step taken to share information and knowledge is what distinguishes standout dealers.

 The best dealership websites leave a good impression, not just of the customer experience, but also of the dealership’s personality.
 Every dealership has its own culture and personality — whether it’s ultra-professional or wonderfully quirky — and shoppers expect their in-store experience to match up with what they saw online.
 That means while the core functionality of your site should be rock-solid, the best dealership sites should showcase personality as well.

 The rock stars of dealership personality: Galpin Motors in Los Angeles, CA

 Every search result page has a reminder of why it’s the best decision to shop with Galpin.

 Everything about a Galpin site not only reinforces the Galpin brand, but showcases their commitment to the customer.

 Galpin has one of the best dealership websites out there when it comes to expressing who they are as a business.
 Feeling like your dealership’s online impression is less memorable than it should be?
 Take a page from the book (or website) of Galpin.

 There you have it — some of the best dealership websites in the game and the best practices that they employ to keep dominating in an era of shifting customer expectations.

-Does your dealership belong on this list?
-Are you curious about the tricks of these sites and want to know more?
+Does your car dealership belong on this list?
 Get in touch with us at firstname.lastname@example.org.
 We’d love to hear from you!